-Herbs eugenol oil is something you may have a passing interest in, as I have.
-However, there's no earthly point getting neurotic about whether you've had enough of this wonderful anti inflammatory phenol compound.
+Herbs eugenol oil is something you may have a passing interest in as I have.
+However there is no earthly-point getting neurotic about whether you've had enough of this wonderful anti-inflammatory compound this week or not.

-It's the eugenol oil that gives cloves and sweet basil their divine scent.
-Unless you're a biochemist, you probably won't be interested in its structure.
+It is the eugenol oil that gives cloves and sweet basil their divine-scent.
+Unless you are a biochemist, you probably would not be interested in its structure.

-Let's just recognise that it's one of those many substances, loosely called phytochemical foods that research is increasingly showing have a vital and oft mysterious role in sparkling good health.
+Let us just recognise that it is one of those many substances, loosely called phytochemical foods, that research is increasingly showing have a vital and oft mysterious role in sparklingly good well-being.

-Osteoclasts are the cells that lead to bone destruction and porosity, hence the interest of chiropractors in herbs and eugenol oil.
+Osteoclasts are the cells that lead to bone-destruction and porosity, hence the interest of a DC in herbs and eugenol oil.

-I always add a clove to butternut soup, for example; we made it last night.
-And right through the summer there's half a dozen fresh sweet basil leaves in every salad.
+I always add a few whole cloves to butternut soup, for example; we made it last night.
+And right through the summer there are half a dozen fresh sweet-basil leaves in every salad.

-Whenever making a spicy dish, simply add a few cloves for its eugenol oil.
+Whenever making a spicy dish, simply add a few cloves for their eugenol-oil.

-And when making salads be sure to include periodically one of the most delicious and simple to make dressings called pesto.
-The principal ingredient is sweet basil; think stronger bones, and less painful teeth.
+And when preparing salads be sure to include periodically one of the most delicious and simple dressings called pesto.
+The principal ingredient is sweet-basil; think stronger bones, and less painful teeth.

-I'm sure you recognise the distinctive smell of herbs eugenol oil when you've had dental work.
-Ask your dentist about it about its analgesic properties.
+I'm sure you recognise the distinctive smell of herbs eugenol oil when you've had work done on your teeth.
+Ask your dentist about it about its analgesic-properties.

 It's also used in many perfumes because of its wonderful fragrance.

-Sweet basil is simply my favourite herb; just squeeze a handful of leaves up in your hand and take in a deep whiff.
-I could get high on the volatile essential oil; it contains the herbs eugenol oil.
+Sweet basil is simply my favourite herb; just squeeze a handful of leaves up in your hand and take in a deep-whiff.
+I could get high on this volatile essential oil; it contains the herb eugenol oil.

-Pesto is a wonderful condiment made primarily of sweet basil, pine nuts and Parmesan cheese; the sweet basil is the source of the herbs eugenol oil.
+Pesto is a wonderful condiment made primarily of sweet basil, pine-nuts and Parmesan cheese; rich in the herb eugenol oil.

-There's lots of interest in the photograph above, just a typical lunch not unlike that we enjoy every day.
-Enjoying nine coloured foods per day, research shows decreases all cause of death by 35 percent.
+There is lots of interest in the photograph above, just a typical lunch not unlike that we enjoy every day.
+Eating seven or more coloured foods every day, research shows decreases all-cause of death by 35 percent.
 That's massive.

-In particular, notice the sourdough bread that I make several times a week.
-What's really interesting about it is the bacterium lactobacillus in the sourdough breaks down the stubborn amino acid proline that gives folk so much trouble with gluten.
-It's so much more digestible, and even folk with Celiac disease are finding they can eat it.
+In particular notice the sourdough bread that I make several times a week.
+What is really interesting about it is the bacteria that we add to the dough; they break down the short chains with the amino acid proline that are so stubborn to complete digestion; they are what gives so many folk trouble with gluten.

 Bernard Preston is busy with his seventh book, provisionally called Priests Denied.
 It won't be available until 2017 at the earliest.